ImpostorKeanu/eavesarp-ng/notes/Handling TCP Connections.md

 # Problem

-Client applications that use TCP as a transport protocol will not send data until after connection establishment.
-This means that only the initial SYN request will be received unless a listener is running to catch the connection.
+Client applications that use TCP as a transport will not send data until after connection establishment, thus only the initial SYN request will be received unless a listener is running.

+Even when a TCP listener is available to accept the connection request, SSL/TLS becomes a new challenge.

-# Proposed Solution
+# Solution

-The destination port of an incoming TCP connection is revealed through packet sniffing, so we start a TCP listener for a TLS aware TCP proxy on that port, allowing for connections to be established and sent to a downstream.

-## Details

-- Listeners send connections through a TLS aware TCP proxy to a downstream service
-  - The TCP proxy can dynamically retrieve proxy/downstream addresses and TLS configurations, enabling dynamic certificate generation and downstream selection
-- Each attack should be able to be configured with a single downstream where the proxy will send traffic to
-- **Three listener types**:
-  - *Static Listeners*: listeners that are running any time a spoofing attack is running
-  - *Reactive Listeners*: listeners that are started in response to a detected port
-- **Default Service**
-    - Always run a TCP listener on localhost that responds with an empty TCP segment after data is received from a proxy listener
-  - Connections are proxied here when *no downstream is configured for a connection*
-- **Default Downstream**
-  - Allow configuration of a default downstream host that should receive proxied connections when an attack does not have a downstream configured

-**Question:** Once started, how long should a reactive listener persist?

-- As long as the application is running?
-- As long as any spoofing attack is running?
-- As long as there is at least one spoofing attack that has seen the listener port?

-## Limitations

-- Listeners started by other applications will occupy ports, preventing us from starting the TCP proxy
+## Netfilter CONNTRACK and Destination NAT (DNAT)

+- Registers filtered function
-- Initial client connection for reactive listeners will fail
+  - Runs upon new connection from victim for target
-  - Client retries _may_ succeed if the TCP proxy is initialized quickly enough

-# Implementation

-# FAQs

-## Why Not NAT?

-NAT rules can be used to alter the packet such that it's sent to a listener, but this approach becomes platform dependent due to inconsistent NAT support across operating systems.
+  - Function updates map with VIC_IP:VIC_PORT=TAR_IP:TAR_PORT
+- On connection end (detected by net.Conn); removes map VIC_IP:VIC_PORT

+## Standalone TCP Server

+standalone tls-aware tcp server handles all connections for attacks without a downstream configured

+## TCP Reverse Proxy

+single tls-aware tcp proxy server handles all connections for attacks with a downstream